ValueRaider/yfinance-cache/README.md

 # yfinance-cache
 Persistent caching wrapper for `yfinance` module.
-Intelligent caching, not dumb caching of web requests - only update cache if missing and new data expected.
+Intelligent caching, not dumb caching of web requests - only update cache where missing/outdated and new data expected.

 Only price data caching fully implemented.
-Everything else is cached once but never updated (unless you delete their files).
+Everything else is cached once but never updated (unless you delete their files) - I ran out of time to implement e.g. financials cache update.

 Persistent cache stored in your user cache folder:
 - Windows = C:/Users/\<USER\>/AppData/Local/py-yfinance-cache